Tave

 HoneyBook

 HoneyBook provides email communication with templates and automated follow-ups.
-There is no native SMS messaging.
+SMS reminders for clients are available on the Essentials plan and above (Starter does not include SMS).
 The client portal is available on all plans.
 HoneyBook's AI features (available on all plans) include email draft assistance, which can speed up client communication.

 Verdict

-Tave wins on communication channels with SMS -- a genuine differentiator for photographers who need to reach clients quickly on shoot days or for last-minute coordination.
+Tave wins on communication channels.
+Two-way SMS messaging included on all plans is a genuine differentiator for photographers who need to reach clients quickly on shoot days or for last-minute coordination.
+HoneyBook offers SMS reminders on Essentials+, but not full two-way messaging.
 HoneyBook's AI-assisted email drafting is useful but does not replace the immediacy of text messaging.

 AI and modern features